Bugatti Type 57: Type 57T

 The "tuned" Type 57T pushed the performance of the basic Type 57.
 It was capable of reaching 185 km/h.

 Type 57C

 A Type 57C racing car was built from 1937 through 1940, with about 96 produced.
 It shared the 3.3 L engine from the road-going Type 57 but produced 160 hp (119 kW) with a Roots-type supercharger fitted.

 Type 57C Tank

 The 2nd incarnation Tank, this time based on the Type 57C, won Le Mans again in 1939.
-Shortly afterwards, Jean Bugatti took the winning car for a test on the Molsheim-Strasbourg road.
+Shortly afterwards, Jean Bugatti took the winning car for a test on the Molsheim-Strasbourg road, on 11 August.
 Swerving to avoid a drunken bicyclist on the closed road, Bugatti crashed the car and died at age 30.

 Type 57S/SC

 The Type 57S/SC variants are some of the most iconic Bugatti cars.
 The "S" stood for "Surbaissé" ("Lowered") and the "C" for "Compresseur" (a supercharger introduced by Bugatti as a result of customers' desire for increased power).
 It included a V-shaped dip at the bottom of the radiator and mesh grilles on either side of the engine compartment.

 Lowering the car was a major undertaking.
 The rear axle now passed through the rear frame rather than riding under it, and a dry-sump lubrication system was required to fit the engine under the new low hood.
 The 57S had a nearly-independent suspension in front, though Ettore despised that notion.